-When making a post on desktop, you can bulk upload multiple images, creating an image gallery within the post that your patrons can view on both mobile and desktop.
+When making a post on desktop, you can bulk upload multiple images, creating an image gallery within the post that your patrons can access on both mobile and desktop.

-In this guide we’ll walk through the following topics:
+In this guide we’ll guide you through the following topics:

 - Uploading multiple images to a post